sfu-ireceptor/turnkey-service-php/README.md

 Docker containers are used to make the installation and future updates clean and simple.
 For more information, see [How it works](doc/how_it_works.md).

 ## Installation
-Get the code and launch the installation.
-It will take 10-30 min, depending on the download speed.
+Download the code (from the `production` branch) and launch the installation.
+It will take 10-30 min, depending on the download speed of the Docker images.
 ```
+# download the code
 git clone --branch production https://github.com/sfu-ireceptor/turnkey-service-php.git

+# launch the installation (multiple Docker images will be downloaded from DockerHub)
 cd turnkey-service-php
 scripts/install_turnkey.sh
 ```